-Floating installation method not recommended with Sliced Face Flooring
+\Floating installation method not recommended with Sliced Face Flooring

 Make sure subfloor is tested for moisture content first and is properly prepared.
 Not all underlayments are the same.
-See "Acceptable Sublfoor Types" prior to installation.
 ALL underlayments must be approved prior to installation by the manufacturer and confirmed in writing for the warranty to apply.
-Jill delete the line in green please.